MF366-Coding/WriterClassic/README.md

 ### Great news!
 Writer Classic has arrived to GitHub! :tada:

-Writer Classic is a small Python file that, together with some config files, bring to the user a whole new text editor experience. :smile:
+Writer Classic is a small Python file that, together with some config files, bring to the user a whole new text editor experience. :thinking:

+IMPORTANT INFO: Due to Python resources that are only available on Linux, Writer Classic is Linux only. :cry:

 This is a garage project that is constantly growing, so I am moving to GitHub.